Luke133yt/pokeweather/README.md

 ## Usage

 To run the app, ensure you have the following requirements installed:
+- Python
-- tkinter
+- tkinter (library)
-- ttkbootstrap
+- ttkbootstrap (library)
-- requests
+- requests (library)

+  Windows:
+  py -m pip install tkinter
+  py -m pip install ttkbootstrap py -m pip install requests

+  Linux:
+  pip3 install tkinter
+  pip3 install ttkbootstrap
+  pip3 install requests

 Additionally, you need to create an account on [openweathermap.org](https://openweathermap.org/) and generate an API key.
 Insert this API key into the 16th line of the code.